-- 2 Aim the camera at a piece of white paper or cloth and press . - ●If you are viewing it with the LCD monitor, ensure that the center frame is completely filled with the white image.
-If you are using the optical viewfinder, ensure that the entire field is filled.
-Please note, however, the center frame will not display when the zoom is set to a factor or 4.2x or greater or when T displays.
+- 2 Aim the camera at a piece of white paper or cloth and press (III). - Ensure that the center frame is completely filled with the white image.

-- You are recommended to set the shooting mode to and the exposure compensation setting to [±0] before setting a custom white balance. - The correct white balance may not be obtained when the exposure setting is incorrect (image appears completely black or white). - Shoot with the same settings as when reading the white balance data.
-If the settings differ, the optimal white balance may not be set.
+You are recommended to set the shooting mode to and the exposure compensation setting to [±0] before setting a custom white balance.

-In particular, the following should not be changed.
+The correct white balance may not be obtained when the exposure setting is incorrect (image appears completely black or white).

-- ISO Speed - Flash - Setting the flash to on or off is recommended.
+- Shoot with the same settings as when reading the white balance data.
+If the settings differ, the optimal white balance may not be set. - In particular, the following should not be changed. - ISO Speed - Flash - Setting the flash to on or off is recommended.
 If the flash fires when reading the white balance data with the flash set to (Auto), make sure that you also use the flash when you shoot. - Since the white balance data cannot be read in Stitch Assist mode, preset the white balance in another shooting mode beforehand.

-Shooting in a My Colors Mode Shooting Mode Shooting Mode
+Shooting in a My Colors Mode Shooting Mode